risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-create-function.md

 USING LINK 'http://localhost:8815';
 ```

 Use `CREATE FUNCTION` to declare a UDF defined by Rust.
-For more details, see [Use UDFs in Rust].
+For more details, see [Use UDFs in Rust](/sql/udf/udf-rust.md).

 ```sql
 CREATE FUNCTION gcd(int, int) RETURNS int
 LANGUAGE wasm USING BASE64 'encoded-wasm-binary';
 ```

 Use `CREATE FUNCTION` to declare a UDF defined by JavaScript.
-For more details, see [Use UDFs in JavaScript].
+For more details, see [Use UDFs in JavaScript](/sql/udf/udf-javascript.md).

 ```sql
 CREATE FUNCTION gcd(a int, b int) RETURNS int LANGUAGE javascript AS $$